 “Xander shows up, and he’s broad-shouldered, nice, athletic-looking guy,” recalled Lord, now the coach at Trevecca Nazarene University in Tennessee.
 “He looked like he just woke up.
 It was like a rock star just showed up out of a limo.
 All the guys love him, and he was so personable to everyone, had this great smile.
 (Alex Speier-Baseball America-4/02/12)

-- In the spring of 2011, the Baseball America Prospect Handbook rated Bogaerts as the 14th-best prospect in the Red Sox organization.
+In 2011, the Baseball America Prospect Handbook rated Bogaerts as the 14th-best prospect in the Red Sox organization.
 They moved him up to #2 in the spring of 2012.
 And he was at #1 prospect in Boston's farm system in the offseasons before both 2013 and 2014 spring trainings.

 Xander has a solid work ethic.
 He plays with a lot of energy and enthusiasm.
 He is mature both on and off the field, and displays impressive baseball intelligence and the drive to succeed.

 Bogaerts is compared the most to Hanley Ramirez, and that just happens to be Xander's favorite player.

 Another favorite when growing up: Andruw Jones, who is from Curacao—another Caribbean island that is a constituent country to the Netherlands, just as Aruba is.

 In 2013, Bogaerts played for the Netherlands in the World Baseball Classic.

 - Bogaerts has had to play through his minor league career under a lot of scrutiny and expectations from Red Sox nation.
 And he has, for the most part, been able to filter everything out but baseball.